 Child Tax Credit

 The Child Tax Credit was expanded in 2021 to provide more money for more families.
 With this 2021 tax law change, up to half of the credit was paid as advance payments, while the other part can be claimed when you file.
-To provide relief to the families during difficult Covid pandemic times, this is the first-time child tax credit has been sent in advance to families.
-As part of your 2021 tax filing, you need to accurately report the advance amount on your 2021 returns in order to claim the remainder of your child tax credit.
+To provide relief to families during difficult COVID-19 pandemic times, this is the first time child tax credit has been sent in advance to families.
+As part of your 2021 tax filing, you need to accurately report the advance amount on your 2021 returns to claim the remainder of your child tax credit.
 The IRS will send Letter 6419 to you in January, which will show the amount of advance payment you received.
-In order to avoid tax refund delays, you may want to use the amount shown on your Letter 6419 to report your advance payments and claim the rest of your credit.
+To avoid tax refund delays, you may want to use the amount shown on your Letter 6419 to report your advance payments and claim the rest of your credit.
 Find out more about Letter 6419 and how to validate your amount if you don’t have your letter.
 You can estimate the Child Tax Credit with our child tax credit calculator.

 The Child and Dependent Care Credit allows families to claim expenses related to the care of a child or someone who is physically or mentally unable to care for themselves.
 While filling 2021 taxes, families may now claim a refundable credit of up to 50% of qualifying expenses, meaning they could claim a maximum credit of:

 - $4,000 for one qualifying child (based on $8,000 of expenses)

 - $8,000 for two or more qualifying children (based on $16,000 of expenses)